chrisyrniu/chrisyrniu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a research intern at [Robotics and Autonomous Driving Lab](http://research.baidu.com/Research_Areas/index-view?id=58) of Baidu Research, and an incoming PhD student at [CMU Safe AI Lab](https://safeai-lab.github.io/).
-This website is under consruction.
+This website is under construction.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.